How to Get Permanent Residency in Japan: The Total Guide

 Points-based preferential eligibility clause

 Aside from the clauses mentioned up to this point, there are other clauses that will allow you to apply for a PR visa in Japan.
-These clauses are as follows:
+Here are the Japan PR requirements based on the point system:

 • You have stayed in Japan for 3 straight years and have scored 70 points for a full 3 years + the year leading to your PR application.